A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

-If we assume that also condition $\textbf{S3}^\prime$ does not hold, we have that the variance can be arbitrary long although finite.
-Surprisingly, in this situation we have that monotonic unchained queries become coordination-free.
-To see why this is the case, first remark that a fact emitted at round $s$ is still delivered at most at time $\theta(s+1) + var$, but, since $var$ is now arbitrary, we are no more assured that $\theta(s+1) \leq \theta(s+1) + var < \theta(s+2)$.
-Despite this, the notion of coordination still maintains its semantics, even if, in this case, the coordination pattern may span multiple rounds. \eat{\footnote{To clarify this point in respect to the definitions of Section \ref{sec:refine_coordination}, note that every time we write $s+1$ we actually meant $\theta^{-1}(\theta(s+1) + var)$ when communication is involved ($s+1$ is merely a simplification in the notation, as mentioned in Section \ref{sec:synchronous_systems}).}.} Let $\mathcal{N}$ be a specification parallelly computing a monotonic unchained query, \textbf{I} an instance, and $(N, t, P, H)$ a non-trivial configuration.
-Under the \emph{rsync} semantics we have that the system $\mathcal{S}^{\emph{rsync}}_{\mathcal{N}_{N\!, t\!, P\!, H}\!, \textbf{I}}$ is composed by multiple eventually consistent runs, one for each possible round $\theta^{-1}(\theta(s+1) + var)$ in which a fact emitted at round $s$ is actually received.
-A configuration $(N, t, P, H)$ can then be chosen -- e.g., the one where $P$ installs the entire initial instance \textbf{I} on every node -- so that no coordination pattern arise because the final state is already reached without having any broadcasted fact been received.
+If now we assume that condition $\textbf{S3}^{\prime\prime}$ does not hold, we are into the initial \emph{rsync} semantics whereby delays can be arbitrary long although finite.
+Surprisingly, in this situation we have that monotonic unconnected queries become coordination-free.
+To see why this is the case, first remark that a fact emitted at round $t$ is still delivered at most at time $\theta(t+1) + del$, but, since $del$ is now arbitrary, we are not assured that $\theta(t+1) \leq \theta(t+1) + del < \theta(t+2)$ any more.
+Despite this, the notion of coordination still maintains its semantics, even if, in this case, the coordination pattern may span multiple rounds. \eat{\footnote{To clarify this point in respect to the definitions of Section \ref{sec:refine_coordination}, note that every time we write $s+1$ we actually meant $\theta^{-1}(\theta(s+1) + var)$ when communication is involved ($s+1$ is merely a simplification in the notation, as mentioned in Section \ref{sec:synchronous_systems}).}.} Let $\mathcal{N}$ be a specification parallelly computing a monotonic unconnected query, \textbf{I} an instance, and $(N, D, H)$ a non-trivial configuration.
+Under the \emph{rsync} semantics we have that the system $\mathcal{S}^{\emph{rsync}}_{\mathcal{N}}(N, D, H, \textbf{I})$ is composed by multiple convergent runs, modeling the fact that sent tuples can be non-deterministically received in different rounds.
+A configuration $(N, D, H)$ can then be chosen -- \eg the one where $D$ installs the entire initial instance \textbf{I} on every node -- so that no coordination pattern arises because the final state is already reached without having any broadcasted fact been received.